cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 **Description**

-This structure specifies CTU level control parameters for ENCODE and ENC usage models.
-To enable its usage for ENCODE and ENC set `PerCtuInput` value in the [mfxExtFeiHevcEncFrameCtrl](#mfxExtFeiHevcEncFrameCtrl) structure.
+This structure specifies CTU level control parameters for ENCODE.
+To enable its usage for ENCODE set `PerCtuInput` value in the [mfxExtFeiHevcEncFrameCtrl](#mfxExtFeiHevcEncFrameCtrl) structure.

-This structure is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model and to the `mfxENCInput` for ENC.
+This structure is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model.

 **Members**